elite-grub/component-popular-dishes-wf/README.md

 Open a terminal instance for every service and one for the proxy.
 - Run 'npm install' for every service and the proxy.
 - Run 'npm run build' for every service to create a bundle.js file.
-- Run 'npm start' for every service and the proxy.
+- Run 'npm start' to start server.
 - Run 'npm run seed' to start database
-- In a browser navigate to localhost:3000
+- In a browser navigate to localhost:3030/:id
+(ex) For main restaurant information: localhost:3030/:1